• Skip to primary navigation

 • Heat the oil in a wok or large skillet over medium heat; when hot, add the onion.
 Sprinkle a little salt over the onions, then cook, stirring occasionally, until they are browned, about 7 - 10 minutes.

-• While the onions brown, slice the meat and toss in a bowl with the garlic, ginger, rice vinegar, sesame seed oil, and Five-Spice mix.
-Let sit until the onions are done.
+• While the onions brown, slice the meat across the grain and toss in a bowl with the garlic, ginger, rice vinegar, sesame seed oil, and Five-Spice mix.
+Marinate until the onions are done.

-• Place the rice into warmed bowls, split the meat and onions over and serve.
-You can top with some sesame seeds and sliced green onions if desired.
+• Place the rice into warmed bowls, split the meat mixture over and serve.
+Top with some sesame seeds and sliced green onions if desired.

 Nutrition

-Keyword Beef Rice Bowl, stir-fry with beef and onions
+Keyword Beef bowl with bok choy, Beef Rice Bowl, stir-fry with beef and onions

 Tried this recipe?Let us know how it was!